This company combines impressive quality with a generous valuation: Canada Goose Holdings Inc. (GOOS) - The Dwinnex

 Earnings Estimates

-There are 10 different market analysts currently analyzing its stock.
+As of right now, 10 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of $0.04 for the current quarter, with a high estimate of $0.06 and a low estimate of $0.01, while EPS last year was $0.09.
 The consensus estimate for the next quarter is $1.35, with high estimates of $1.54 and low estimates of $1.09.

 Analysts are recommending an EPS of between $1.38 and $0.75 for the fiscal current year, implying an average EPS of $1.2.
 EPS for the following year is $1.44, with 12 analysts recommending between $1.72 and $0.85.